-The number of lives insured by the market decreased by 10%, highlighting that the stable premium income at an industry level was generated by price increases across the market, some age related or in response to PYS and PMIF, but some in response to rising claims costs and losses over recent years.
+The number of lives insured by the market is stable after several years of decreases, however the growth in premium income at an industry level was primarily generated by premiums increasing due to inflation as well as price increases across the market, some age related, but some in response to rising claims costs and losses over recent years.

-Industry profits of $1bn were recorded in the year to June 2021.
-Of this, $0.6bn of profits were generated in the Insurers’ Statutory Funds, a significant improvement on the -$1.4bn losses generate in the prior year.
-This was underpinned by increased profitability across both risk and non-risk products.
-Notably, the losses recorded on Individual Disability Income business decreased substantially to $0.3bn from $1.3bn the prior year.
+Industry profits of $1.2bn were recorded in the year to June 2023.
+Of this, $1.2b of profits were generated in the Insurers’ Statutory Funds, which is a $0.6b increase compared to prior year.
+This was underpinned by decreased profitability ($0.8b) on risk products and increased profitability ($1.3b) on non-risk products due to more favourable investment markets.
+Notably, the profits recorded on Individual Disability Income business decreased substantially to $0.2bn from $1.1bn in the prior year and profits record on Individual Lump Sum business decreased substantially with a loss of $0.4bn compared to profits of $0.1bn in the prior year.

 KPMG Life Insurance Insights Dashboard